grandma-collaboration/icare/docs/dev_guide/index.md

 conda activate skyportal
 ```

-- then go to the `grandma_skyportal` folder and run the following command:
+- then go to the `icare` folder and run the following command:
 ```
-cd /pdisk/htdocs/skyportal/deployment/grandma_skyportal
+cd /pdisk/htdocs/skyportal/deployment/icare
 ```

 - to run the app, run
 ```
-./grandma.sh run
+./icare.sh run
 ```

 We advise you to open a second terminal, go to the `patched_skyportal` folder and run: